F-717 digital, tripod

 |And four pairs of shoes for each|

-She's been in the tank for weeks now, and nothing ever came of this.
+She had been in the tank for weeks, and nothing ever came of this.
 I have no idea whether conditions weren't right for the hatching, or if some crabs found the eggs and consumed them, or what, really.